-It can be the selective removal or suppression of woody species, target including exotics, to allow the production increased desirable trees. shrubs, and forbs for grasses, forage, nesting, or protective cover for selected species.
+be the selective It can removal or suppression of target woody species. including exotics, to allow the increased production of desirable trees. shrubs. grasses, and forbs for forage and nesting or protective cover for selected species.
 Brush Management practices should annually affect a minimum of 10% of the total area designated in the plan, or a minimum of 10 acres annually, whichever is smaller.
 This practice includes retaining the proper kind, amount, and distribution of woody cover for selected species.
 Brush management planning must consider wildlife cover requirements, soil types, slope angle and direction, soil loss and erosion factors, and subsequent planning to control re-invasion.
 This practice also includes retention of snags to provide cover and nesting sites for cavity nesting animals.
 When used, herbicides should be applied in strict accordance with label directions.
-See Appendix Y.

-This practice can include the planting of native tree and shrub species to provide food, corridors and/or shelter using species and methods as described in appendices.
+This practice can include the planting of a minimum of 150 native tree and shrub species per acre per year for the area designated in the plan to provide food, corridors and/or shelter using species and methods as described in appendices.